Goralive/practice/questions.md

 ### Technical questions

-1. I have spend 2-3 hours.
-I would add cucumber scenarios, as reporter I would use allure, also tried to use tools like Selenoid
+1. I have spend 6+ hours.
+As test reporter I would use allure, also want to add selenoid (selenium-grid) for paralezation of the test and running tests on different environments
 2. I like to use new tools, virtulization and clouds.
 The more faster development shoud be covered by the fast and with great quality tests.
 You can run a lot of tests using docker and cover diffrent OS and browsers.
 That's stuff are like it.
 Also interesting in API testing with the contracts (pact)